Flexiana/framework/doc/tutorials.md

 - Probe

-  It's tries to decode the message as JSON, then as EDN, and at the end, as single string.
+  It tries to decode the message as JSON, then as EDN, then as string.

-You can define your own, and use it as parameter of `framework.websockets.core/router`
+You can also define your own matching, and use it as a parameter to `framework.websockets.core/router`

 ## Server-Sent Events (SSE)

 Xiana contains a simple SSE solution over [http-kit](https://github.com/http-kit/http-kit) server's `Channel` protocol.

-The initialization starts via calling `framework.sse.core/init`, clients can subscribe with routing them to `framework.sse.core/sse-action`, and messages are sent via `framework.sse.core/put!` function.
+Initialization is done by calling `framework.sse.core/init`.
+Clients can subscribe by routing to `framework.sse.core/sse-action`.
+Messages are sent with `framework.sse.core/put!` function.

 ```clojure
 (ns app.core